 ♦ Brazil’s soccer dominance: generations of kids play a similar game called Futsal with a smaller ball in small confined spaces (like cities) that enable them to transition easily to the wide, open game of soccer with years of built up skill.

-♠ The Korean professional golfers of the LPGA.
-The world class Russian tennis players to follow in-step behind Anna Kournikova.
-These two instances of “sudden” word class talent booms, were in fact a deliberate process in which the talent was grown.
-Brick by brick, line by line, amazing world class athlete at a time, it was built.
+♦ The Korean professional golfers of the LPGA.
+The world-class Russian tennis players to follow in-step behind Anna Kournikova.
+These two instances of “sudden” word-class talent booms, were, in fact, a deliberate process in which the talent was grown.
+Brick by brick, line by line, one amazing world-class athlete at a time.